Deutsche Börse Xetra: "Continuous trading with auctions" is the service for trading liquid securities:

 In auctions buy and sell orders are collected in a central limit order book.
 As such the order book bundles liquidity in a security through the mechanism of price determination at a particular point in time.

-The auction begins with the outcry phase, followed by price determination.
-A minimum duration is defined for the auction’s outcry phase in which participants can enter orders and quotes as well as change or delete their own orders/quotes.
+The auction begins with the call phase, followed by price determination.
+A minimum duration is defined for the auction’s call phase in which participants can enter orders and quotes as well as modify or delete their own orders/quotes.

-The outcry phase ends randomly, to avoid price manipulation.
+The call phase ends randomly, to avoid price manipulation.

 Trade-at-Close